craigfrancis/php-is-literal-rfc/readme.md

 Escaping is hard, and error prone.

-We have a list of common [escaping mistakes](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#common-mistakes).
+There is a long list of common [escaping mistakes](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification.md#common-mistakes).

 Developers should use parameterised queries (e.g. SQL), or a well tested library that knows how to escape values based on their context (e.g. HTML).